Skip to main content

 Courses/Sakai: What is the difference between a class site and a project site?

-Course or “class” sites are officially created sites intended for academic purposes.
-The creation of these sites is based on data from our student information system, WaveNet.
+Course or “class” sites were officially created sites intended for academic purposes.
+The creation of these sites was based on data from our student information system, WaveNet.
 In our old LMS, Courses/Sakai, Project sites were available to any official community member (current student, faculty, or staff) for projects, assignments, self-paced training courses, etc. Project site creation was disabled in 2025.
 Pepperdine Canvas does not support project sites; the community is encouraged to use Google Workspace for collaboration needs.

 How do I find the age of my site?